NatalieAnna/PHP/README.md

 # PHP

-A simple website form using HTML, CSS (Bootstrap) and PHP that sends input to email.
+A simple website form that sends input to email.

 Action = form.php.
 Fails when action = submit to self.